City Index vs Fineco Bank Comparison

 Can I trust Fineco Bank?

-Fineco is publicly traded and does operate a bank.
-Fineco is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and zero tier-3 regulators (low trust).
-Fineco is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
+Fineco Bank is publicly traded and does operate a bank.
+Fineco Bank is authorised by three Tier-1 regulators (Highly Trusted), zero Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and zero Tier-4 regulators (High Risk).
+Fineco Bank is authorised by the following Tier-1 regulators: Australian Securities & Investment Commission (ASIC), Financial Conduct Authority (FCA), and the European Union via MiFID.

 Is City Index good?